 As part of the pre-admission process, the rehabilitation medical specialist and nurse specialist determine medical stability and work with all those involved to make recommendations ahead of entry to an ABI Rehabilitation centre.
 In some cases, such as with spinal cord injury, the treatment pathway could be to first attend the spinal cord rehabilitation unit and then to enter the brain injury rehabilitation unit.
-In such cases, brain injury education and support via inreach would be possible.
+In such cases, brain injury education and support via in reach would be possible.
 Likewise, if the treatment pathway is to the brain injury unit first, other required specialist services can be accessed via in reach from there.
+The etiology, level or completeness of the spinal cord damage will factor into the clinical decision making but not be the determining factor.
+Collective decision making between the providers, funders and whānau occurs to determine the best rehabilitation pathway for the individual.